atbligh/virgin-banking-app/README.md

 - Complete the tests in ```TransactionControllerTest``` and ```TransactionControllerIT```, there are ```TODO``` comments these classes for this
 - Add more unit tests to enhance application robustness
+- Add locale configuration for currency symbol and date loading (dates)
 - Replace the CSV data loading with a dedicated/separate data source
 - Possibly enhance the average spend per month for category endpoint to also group by year, the spec wasn't clear on that
 - Add a front end user interface